aroberge/reeborg-world-creation/chapter1.md

 * have a wall blocking Reeborg's way
 * have a house indicating a final position that needs to be reached.

-And this is what it will look like:
+This is what it will look like:

 ![](/assets/3x3_final.png)